 Phantom pain

-Phantom pain is pain that feels like it's coming from a body part that's no longer there.
-Unlike pain that is caused by injury directly to a limb, phantom pain is thought to be caused by mixed signals from your brain or spinal cord.
+• Phantom pain is pain that feels like it's coming from a body part that's no longer there.

 Phantom pain usually begins within the first few days of amputation or having a body part removed.